How It Works

 Accuracy and Limitations

-The BMI Calculator produces a mathematically precise result given accurate height and weight inputs.
-The formula itself carries no rounding error.
-What the number cannot tell you is how your body weight is distributed between muscle, fat, bone, and water, or where fat is located on your body.
-Visceral fat, the fat stored around the internal organs, carries much higher metabolic risk than subcutaneous fat, but BMI cannot distinguish between the two.
-The NIH weight management guidance is clear that BMI is a screening tool, not a diagnostic one.
-A BMI outside the healthy range warrants further assessment rather than immediate clinical action.
+Given accurate height and weight inputs, this calculator produces a mathematically precise BMI figure with no rounding error in the formula itself.
+What the number cannot show is how weight is distributed between muscle, fat, bone, and water, or where fat is located on the body.
+Visceral fat, stored around the internal organs, carries far higher metabolic risk than subcutaneous fat, but BMI cannot distinguish between the two.
+The NIH weight management guidance is explicit that BMI is a screening tool, not a diagnostic one, and a result outside the healthy range calls for further assessment rather than immediate clinical action.

-Pregnancy, significant fluid retention, and certain medical conditions also distort BMI readings.
-Children and adolescents require age and sex-specific percentile charts rather than the adult thresholds used here.
-If your BMI is below 17.5 or above 40, or if your result contradicts what your healthcare provider has told you, prioritise a clinical assessment over the calculator output.
+Pregnancy, significant fluid retention, and certain medical conditions distort BMI readings, and children and adolescents need age and sex-specific percentile charts rather than these adult thresholds.
+If your BMI sits below 17.5 or above 40, or contradicts what a healthcare provider has told you, a clinical assessment should take priority over the calculator output.

 Frequently Asked Questions